danchoi/sphinxesc/README.md

 quorum, etc., nor does it recognize arbitrary `@field` expressions.
 All non-alpha-numeric characters are converted into whitespace or filtered out unless they contribute to an `& (AND)`, `| (OR)` or `@tag_list` field search expression.
-Non-alphanumeric syntax that does not contribute into these specific expressions is stripped out.
+Non-alphanumeric syntax that does not contribute into these specific expressions is prevented from being parsed or mis-parsed by the Sphinx query parser.

 Obviously these rules are quite domain specific.
 The rules can be made more configurable later.